Noise and Mediation

 Mediation is a way of resolving disputes between two or more parties where a neutral third party, the mediator, assists the parties to negotiate some form of a settlement or agreement.

 Trained mediators will be available in most areas but not all services are free.
 Even so, mediation can produce positive or beneficial results much more cheaply and efficiently than taking legal action.
-A search facility for civil mediation providers in your area can be found on the Minitry of Justice website.
+A search facility for civil mediation providers in your area can be found on the Civil Mediation Council website.
 The directory provides details of providers who are accredited by the Civil Mediation Council.
 Costs through this service can be as little as £50 for a one hour session.
-Free mediation may be available from the solicitors’ charity Law Works.

 Do you have a noise issue?